lordthorzonus/yii2-monolog/README.md

 ]
 ```

-If the main channel is null or uncofigured the first channel from the channels list will be used as the main channel.
+If the main channel is null or not specified at all, the first channel from the channels list will be used as the main channel.
+With this config it would be `myFirstChannel`.

 ### Handlers
 The package supports all official and 3rd party handlers for Monolog.
 It uses `leinonen\Yii2Monolog\CreationStrategies\ReflectionStrategy` by default in background to figure out the config values which the handler is to be constructed with.
 The handlers are defined with a config key `handlers` in the Monolog configuration.
 All the handlers are resolved through Yii's DI container making it easier to implement your own custom handlers.